JackZhouSz/learn2refocus/README.md

   --multi_gpu training/svd_runner.py \
   --config training/configs/outside_photos.yaml
 ```
+On my machine this will use about 23-25GB depending on the size of the image.
 Results and visualizations will be saved to the directory specified by `output_dir` (default: `output_dir/outside_photos/`).
 Each output folder contains the generated focal stacks corresponding to the input image’s focal positions.